techgrounds/techgrounds-Rogier1978/000_Project/Planning & Overview.md

 ## PostDeployment Scripts
   - [ ] I am going to make a AppServices webserver en use pipeline for automatic deployment of the website.
   - [ ] Needs automated deployment to web-server.
-Use Azure Automation.
+Use Azure Automation/Azure functions.

 Monday 05-06-2023
 - Demands & Assumptions list